ariful-robin/gateway-api/README.md

 - H2 console url: http://localhost:8080/api/h2-console/

 # Test Cases
-Number of test cases are included in this application to test web mvc as well as to test the constraints with unit testing.
+Number of test cases are included in this application to test web mvc.
+Besides, number of unit testing functions were added to test the functionalities with constraints.

 # Build and Run as Executable JAR
 ### Build